tinnunculus/EDSR_DBPN_Denoising/README.md

 * The Datasets are DIV2K(you have to store the datasets in the "dataset" directory)
 * Test images 800, validation images 100
 * By using opencv libraries, the DIV2k Images are separated from 2k to patch(50x50), and the patchs are stored in the "processed" directory.
-* totally test patch images 49110 validation patch images 6250
+* Totally test patch images 49110 validation patch images 6250

 ## Train
-after data preprocess finished, then you can train the model by using 'train' method, and the trained model stored the "models" directory as '.h5' file format.
+After data preprocess finished, then you can train the model by using 'train' method, and the trained model stored the "models" directory as '.h5' file format.

 ```python
 from edsr_model import EDSR_MODEL